nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

 <a name="3"></a>
 ## 3. Implementations of Lisp functions

-The core of Lisp interpreter is represented by the `Interp` class.
+The `Interp` class implements the core of the Lisp interpreter.
-It has a map for global variables and a standard out.
+It has a map for global variables and standard out for built-in functions.

 ```CS
     /// <summary>Core of the Lisp interpreter</summary>